-Page, Arizona is a small town with big adventures to be had.
-There’s a good chance that you’ve seen pictures from Page on your Instagram feed since this town is home to some of the most photogenic natural wonders in the state.
-While it’s true that Horseshoe Bend and Lower Antelope Canyon are must-visit places in Page, there’s even more to experience here that just these places.
-After spending 35 hours compiling online data and investigating this town in person, we determined the best places to eat, play, and stay in Page, Arizona.
+Page, AZ is a small town with big adventures to be had.
+Located right on border of Arizona and Utah, Page is only a 2 hour drive from Grand Canyon National Park, making it a popular stop for many Arizona road trips.
+There’s a good chance that you’ve seen pictures from Page, Arizona on your Instagram feed since this town is home to some of the most photogenic natural wonders in the state.
+While it’s true that Horseshoe Bend and Lower Antelope Canyon are must-visit places, there are even more things to do in Page, Arizona than just these popular sites.
+After spending 35 hours compiling online data investigating this town in person, we determined the best places to eat, play, and stay in Page, Arizona.

 LP Espresso is a community coffee stop in downtown Page, serving Arizona-roasted coffee to the locals and visitors of this tiny town.
 With its rustic homey decor, LP Espresso is hard to miss amongst the businesses it shares the space with.
 Offering classic espresso and tea drinks, you’re sure to find your caffeine-fix of choice at LP Espresso.
 Did I mention the pastries?!
 Keep reading